 What is the MOD Squad?

-The Mod Squad is a volunteer-driven dog behavior modification and training program.
+The Mod Squad is a volunteer-driven dog behavior modification and training program for our shelter dogs at Great River Rescue.
 Mod Squad volunteers work directly with shelter dogs in need of behavior intervention.
 This program has several benefits to the shelter including:

 - Enriching the quality of life for kenneled dogs.

 - Effectively matching the right dog with the right dog owners.

 Volunteers are strongly encouraged to apply.
 Potential applicants must have at least 50 hours of regular volunteer work to be considered for the program.
 Some experience with dog training is a plus but is not required.
 Members must be at least 16 years of age and have their own transportation.

 The makeup of the squad has changed since the program began in June 2014, through volunteer departures and additions.
 The first group of volunteers were Ethan Larson, Dennis Grace, Danelle Grace, Sandy Comer-Moen and Teri Collyard.
 They donated their time and energy to help make these dogs adoptable.
 Larson also serves as program coordinator.
 Shiloh, a squad dog adoptee, serves as an ambassador.
 In recent years, the Mod Squad has expanded the group by adding Heidi Van Heerde, Angela Morris & Jessica Reynolds to the team in 2014.
 Four new volunteers joined the squad in 2016, with Lori Winston coming aboard in July; Engress Clark & Clarissa Sletten joining in September and Sophia Maki joining in December.
 These new recruits went through orientation and extensive training to help shelter dogs become more adoptable.
 Their expertise in dog training will further enhance the Mod Squad.